agathangelidis/hotspell/README.rst

 ........
 License
 ........
-Hotspell is licensed under the BSD 3-clause licence.
+Hotspell is licensed under the BSD 3-clause license.